vaadin/grid-renderers-collection-addon/README.md

 Inline Dates editor.

 ### TextFieldRenderer
 Multipurpose inline Text editor.
-Supports various types of data using com.vaadin.data.util.converter.Converter TextFieldRenderer and DateFieldRenderer are suitable when you need to edit few columns only.
+Supports various types of data using Converter that can be set via TextFieldRenderer.setConverter() API.
+TextFieldRenderer and DateFieldRenderer are suitable when you need to edit few columns only.
 Tab key jumps between editable fields by default.
 The input is directly stored in the container.
 For backend commits it is recommend to have "save" button in the UI.